ajiehung/Vit_Cifar10/README.md

     image_size = 32
 	patch_size = 8

-So we can see each paych have (8,8) and get 4x4 = 16 patches
+So we can see each patch have (8,8) and get 4x4 = 16 patches

 **original cifar10 image and patches cifar image**